AzizaZhanabatyrova/optimization/README.md

 # optimization
 Assignments for the optimization techniques course

+The codes for the first assignment are written using Matlab

-The codes are written using R language
+The codes for the second assignment are written using R language and R Shiny

 Read the reports for more details